 Lucy, the youngest, is my clown, my source of merriment.
 Her greatest delight is to hear me laugh, and she is always trying to make me do so more.
 She is always asking me to dance with her, and I oblige.
 We play My Little Pony’s, mommy and baby, and bake together.
 Whatever we do, it is always a production, complete with pictures, video and laughter.

-See, it is easy to know my husband loves me.
-But so often my own doubts about my parenting (or failure thereof) cloud my mind and prevent me from accepting or even seeing the love of my children.
+So often my own doubts about my parenting (or failure thereof) cloud my mind and prevent me from accepting or even seeing the love of my children.
 Writing it out here, I hope I can reference this over and over in my low times to remind myself that my children love me.
 And my greatest fear – that my three loves will grow up and leave me without looking back – will not come true.
 I am human – and so are they.
 It is the loving and forgiving and hoping that triumphs through time.